getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 * Plugin manager that allows listing and configuration of installed plugins
 * Theme manager that allows listing and configuration of installed themes
 * GPM-powered installation of new plugins and themes
+* ACL for admin users access to features

 ### Support